Latvian state scholarships for summer schools

-By April 1st 2020 foreign students, academic and research staff have an oppurtunity to apply for the Latvian state scholarship for participation in summer schools in Latvia.
+Foreign students, academic and research staff have an oppurtunity to apply for the Latvian state scholarship for participation in summer schools in Latvia.
+Call for applications every year is open from 1st February to 1st April.

-One interested can choose from 8 summer schools organized by Latvian higher education institutions.
+In 2020 one interested was able to choose from 8 summer schools organized by Latvian higher education institutions.
 This year, summer schools will be dedicated to topics such as ethnotourism and ecotourism, bryology, art history, Latvian language and culture, robotics, 3D Animation, wooden architecture and Internet of Things (IoT) based solutions.

 The necessary documents for the summer schools must be submitted directly to the organizers of the summer schools and they will inform all the applicants about the results of the scholarship competition.